Drunk Driving Accidents

 By bringing a personal injury lawsuit, you can recover all damages that would return you to the position you were in before the accident.
 Compensation will likely include both special damages and general damages.
 Special damages are tangible damages that can be documented objectively, such as medical bills and lost income.
 General damages are intangible damages that naturally arise from the accident, but which may be evaluated subjectively, such as pain and suffering, loss of consortium and mental anguish.

 Driving while intoxicated can lead to catastrophic injuries or even a wrongful death.
-If you are hurt in a drunk driving accident in or around Riverside, our knowledgeable attorneys can help you sue the drunk driver to recover compensatory damages, and in some cases punitive damages.
+If you are hurt in a drunk driving accident in or around Los Angeles, our knowledgeable attorneys can help you sue the drunk driver to recover compensatory damages, and in some cases punitive damages.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
 We also represent clients in San Bernardino, Rancho Cucamonga, and Temecula.